Frequently Asked Questions

 Gambia Phone Numbers: Format, Area Code & Validation Guide

-Number Formats and Validation
+Phone Number Format and Validation Rules

-Gambian numbers adhere to the E.164 international standard:
+Gambian numbers follow the E.164 international standard:

-Number Structure
+Gambian Number Types and Structure

 [4-5]XXXXXX